 Partners such as statewide agencies and Ministry of Health branches do not need to certify the application.
-However, OHMR will confirm partnership and extent of support for TRGS projects with relevant statewide agencies and Ministry of Health branches following the submission of applications to the Ministry of Health.
+However, applicants will need to confirm partnership and extent of support for TRGS projects with relevant statewide agencies and Ministry of Health branches prior to the submission of their applications to the Ministry of Health.

-Applicants are encouraged to consult with the Research Director and TRGS Coordinator of their Host Organisation and to partner with other LHDs/SHNs, NSW Ambulance, NSW Health Pathology, universities, statewide agencies and Ministry of Health branches well in advance of drafting the full application.
+Applicants are encouraged to consult with the Research Director and TRGS Coordinator of their Host

+Organisation and to partner with other LHDs/SHNs, NSW Ambulance, NSW Health Pathology, universities, statewide agencies and Ministry of Health branches well in advance of drafting the full application.

-Stage 2: Full applications submitted to Ministry of Health
+Step 2: Full applications submitted to Ministry of Health

-1. Who should submit?
+Who should submit?

-The TRGS Coordinator of the Host Organisation is responsible for submitting each full application in Word and PDF format (including Host Organisation statement of support and sign off) and the signed 'Request for Partnering Organisation Approval' forms on behalf of the Chief Investigator by 5pm, 1 March 2024.
+The TRGS Coordinator of the Host Organisation is responsible for submitting each full application in Word and PDF format (including Host Organisation statement of support and sign off) and the signed 'Request for Partnering Organisation Approval' forms on behalf of the Chief Investigator by 5pm, 7 March 2025.